CUIZIA/Solene_Microlimat/simulation_model/Conduction model.md

 ## 6. Discussion

-This document focuses on explaining the compiled **EXE file** of SOLENE, which forms the core computational structure of the **thermal model**.
+This document focuses on explaining the compiled **.exe file** of SOLENE, which forms the core computational structure of the **thermal model**.

 ### （1）Surface Temperature Calculation and GPU Optimization
 Within each time step, the surface temperature is determined through **matrix operations**.
 Since the computations for each surface are completely independent, this step can be **fully parallelized** and accelerated using **GPU computation**.